 Ribs articulate to the front of your body by way of cartilage attachment to your sterum.
 Often referred to your “breast plate”.
 Ribs also articulate to the posterior of your body or back, via the thoracic spine.
 There are twenty four total ribs, two sets of twelve on both sides of your body.

 Some times these ribs, “dis-articulate” or “sub-luxate” from their articulation to your sternum and/or your thoracic spine.
 This is very painful, and irritating.
-Often it goes un-detected by a common medical exam.
+Often it goes UN-detected by a common medical exam.
 However, a chiropractor is very familiar with the articulations of your ribs.
-And, chiropractic adjustments to the anterior and the posterior rib articulation, creates almost instanteous relief to many patients who may believe they are experiencing chest pain due to other causes.
+And, chiropractic adjustments to the anterior and the posterior rib articulation, creates almost instantaneous relief to many patients who may believe they are experiencing chest pain due to other causes.

 If everything has been ruled out, and you still have some sort of “nagging” pain, at the precise point of a rib articulation to your sternum, and or your mid back, you have have a rib subluxation, or rib “dis-articulation”, that can be treated by a chiropractic adjustment.